00Hammers/Cocktail-archive/README.md

 I'm preparing a cocktail database using **SQLite** for a mobile app, which I'll use as a reference guide in the preperation of drinks, one of my hobbies.

 I'm using db_creation.py merely to get a grasp on **SQLite** and the **sqlite3** library while inserting the data into the DB.
-When the DB's got a few drinks in it, I'll build a simple prototype in python with the main functionalities before getting to the actual app.
+Now the DB's got a few drinks in it, so I'm build a simple prototype in python with the main functionalities before getting to the actual app.

 Objectives of the project:
 * getting pratical with **SQLite** on Python